kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 print(f'Total Revenue: ${total_revenue}')
 ```

 Both the `Script` and `Commands` tasks have their benefits allowing you to decide which one is best suited to you.
 While this example has been purely in Python, we can easily switch to any of the other dedicated plugins thanks to Kestra's YAML configuration.
+Let's take a look at a different language!

 ## Write code in a separate file with the Shell task

-While not all languages have dedicated plugins, it’s still simple to use other languages.
+While not all languages have dedicated plugins, it’s still simple to use other languages and integrate them into your workflows.

 For languages without dedicated plugins, we can use the Shell Commands task inside of a Docker Task Runner to run any language we need.
-We can easily specify a container image that has the correct dependencies for the language we want to use, similarly to the python example using the `pydata` image with bundled in dependencies.
-On top of that, we can run any setup or compile commands prior to running our code.
+We can easily specify a container image that has the correct dependencies for the language we want to use, similarly to the Python example using the `pydata` image with bundled in dependencies.
+Lastly, we can run any setup or compile commands prior to running our code.

-For example, we can run C inside of a workflow by using the Shell Commands task using a `gcc` container image as we need `gcc` to compile our C code before we can execute it.
+In this example, we can run C inside of a workflow by using the Shell Commands task using a `gcc` container image, as we need `gcc` to compile our C code before we can execute it.

 ```yaml
 id: c_example